 IT professionals have been on the list of hard jobs to fill for years.
 It’s a well-known fact that finding and retaining good IT people is a challenge in Belgium.
-The annual number of IT vacancies in recent years has been systematically above the 10 to 11,000 mark in Belgium – and these are jobs that are not easily filled.
+The annual number of IT vacancies in recent years has been systematically above the 10,000 mark in Belgium – and these are jobs that are not easily filled.
 What far fewer companies consider is the financial side of this issue, or what the total cost is of finding good, motivated IT specialists and then holding on to them.

 The cost of finding them

 The cost of recruiting an employee costs a company an average of €15,000 and that filling a vacancy takes an average of 45 days.
 For IT people, these are optimistic figures.
 The sector federation, Agoria, has calculated that unfilled IT jobs in Belgium cost more than €1 billion annually.
 Have you ever made the calculation for your company?

 One important reason why IT jobs do not get filled is a qualitative mismatch, the VDAB said in a recent study about ‘sticky’ professions.
 “Employers are looking for highly-qualified IT people who know all about the technology and who have up-to-date knowledge in areas such as system architecture, Internet-based applications and system integration.
 In addition to computing knowledge, business and communication skills are becoming increasing important for the more senior profile,” says the report.

 The real cost of recruiting a qualified IT employee is higher than many companies think.
 The strategy of employing someone permanently is often no guarantee of filling the job in the long term and meeting the needs of the IT department.

 If filling IT vacancies is no sinecure, many companies find keeping specialised IT people motivated and the IT department fully staffed just as big a challenge.